tgkasarcik/SuperMarioBros1.5/README.md

 This project presents an interactive, multi-level game inspired by Super Mario Bros. with custom additions.

-## Features:
+## Features
 - 4 original levels
 - Ability to interact with level by placing blocks
 - Bounce blocks
 - New textures

+- Mario can fall into pits, once he falls far enough it will give you the GAME OVER screen.
+While falling, Mario can still move left and right.
+With this and the ability to place blocks, it is possible to save Mario from falling all the way down and dying.
+- In normal mario, Small Mario is unable to break brick blocks.
+But due to our use of placing blocks as a feature, it was decided that Small Mario would have the ability to break blocks in order to be able to place them and not get soft locked.

+## Playing the Game
+There are two currently-supported ways to play the game.
+The easiest (and recommended) way is to download the appropriate executable from the [Releases](https://github.com/tgkasarcik/FinalBounty-Public/releases) section of this repo.

+IMPORTANT: Please install this font (https://www.urbanfonts.com/fonts/Emulogic.htm) in order to run the project solution.

 ## Screenshots

-Level 1: Tropical
+### Level 1: Tropical

 <img src="https://user-images.githubusercontent.com/77713266/167062357-a9fba829-ae5f-4d9a-874a-fbba19112e01.png" alt="Level 1" title="Level 1: Tropical">

-Level 2: Fire
+### Level 2: Fire

 <img src="https://user-images.githubusercontent.com/77713266/167062362-174ee11f-8ab3-4517-9867-a546c5fcbb7c.png" alt="Level 2" title="Level 2: Fire">

-Level 3: Ice
+### Level 3: Ice

 <img src="https://user-images.githubusercontent.com/77713266/167062364-9b37d38e-8f13-45e7-8eef-59d98c7d9428.png" alt="Level 3" title="Level 3: Ice">

-Level 4: Ohio State v.
+### Level 4: Ohio State v.
 Michigan

 <img src="https://user-images.githubusercontent.com/77713266/167062367-48ff86cf-0610-4e2f-a57e-2516cc338512.png" alt="Level 4" title="Level 4: Ohio State v.
 Michigan">